 A far better approach to marketing planning is to involve your marketing agency from the start — and throughout the entire process.

 It’s crazy to ignore all of this insight and instead try to figure out your plan myopically with only internal team members, only to fill in your agency after the fact.
-As Gartner stated in its Annual CMO Spend Research Webinar, “Agencies still offer an unparalleled breadth of scope and an ability to offer much-needed external input.”
+As Gartner stated in its Annual CMO Spend Research Webinar, “Agencies offer an unparalleled breadth of scope and an ability to offer much-needed external input.”

 Want more intriguing ideas and better results in the coming year?
-Easy — get your agency involved upfront, and let the ideas flow.
+Easy — get your agency involved upfront, and let the creative ideas flow.